Simple Answers for Businesses Concerned About System Security.

 Security comes from removing the bad guy’s profits.

-Lets start with our recommendation: Perform a security audit.
+Let’s start with our top recommendation: Perform a security audit.
 Why?

-The majority of computer-based attacks will be defeated by following the above simple steps.
-Unfortunately, computer security alone won’t make your business secure and would be ignoring one of the biggest threats.
+Our document is focused on Computer Security, not system security.
+Unfortunately, computer security alone won’t make your business secure, and you would ignore one of the biggest threats.

 Imagine getting a call.
-You pick up the phone and the sound of static greets you.
-The employee on the other end identified themselves but is barely audible.
-He quickly explains all hell is breaking loose the password and username at the office will fix all his problems.
+You pick up the phone, and the sound of static greets you.
+The employee on the other end identified themselves, but is barely audible.
+He briefly explains that hell is breaking loose, the password and username at the office will fix all his problems.
 Except, it’s not who you think they are.

 It’s harder to address the problems of “Social Engineering.”
 These attacks pray on our weakness and attack what we don’t think about.